springernature/frontend-playbook/technologies/javascript.md

 ```js
 /* global adsProvider */
 ```

-Q: The [default set of rules](https://github.com/sindresorhus/eslint-config-xo/blob/7511eed20ff7e21b9e32b5d240f3bcaca09c0f70/index.js#L16) XO is using is too strict, how should I handle this?

-A: [Configure rules](https://github.com/sindresorhus/xo#rules) according to your use case, however, be wary of turning rules off.
-Strive for consistency.

 Q: I just added XO into the build, now everything is failing the linting process.